TechAtNYU/api-python/README.md

 # api-python

-Simple Python wrapper ontop of the API
+Simple Python wrapper ontop of the API.
+Helps support and abstract away some of the code behind Overlord, Analysis-service, and Feedback-service.